contentful/slash-developers/docs/concepts/content-model.md

 ---
-page: :docsDataModel
+page: :docsContentModel
 ---

 Contentful organizes content into _spaces_, that allows you to group all the related resources for a project together, this includes content entries, media assets, and settings for localizing content into different languages.

 Each space has a _content model_ that represents the _content types_ you create.

-Each _content type_ consists of a set of up to 50 fields that you define, these fields can be one of the following.
+Each _content type_ consists of a set of up to **50** fields that you define, these fields can be one of the following.

 - **Text**: A short or long text field for titles, names, or paragraphs of text.
 - **Number**: For storing integer or decimal numbers, such as prices, SKUs or quantities.